-Chicago, Client Results, Firm News, Insurance
+Chicago, Client Outcomes, Firm News, Insurance

 Glenn F. Fencl Obtains Summary Judgment in CGL Policy Dispute